-Editor’s Note: This Cape Town 2010 Advance Paper has been written by Femi Adeleye as an overview of the topic to be discussed at the Multiplex session on “Poverty, Prosperity and the Gospel.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the author and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by Femi Adeleye as an overview of the topic to be discussed at the related session on “Poverty, Prosperity and the Gospel.”
+Responses to this paper through the Lausanne Global Conversation were fed back to the author and others to help shape their final presentations at the Congress.

 The ‘Prosperity’ or ‘health and wealth gospel’ which has also been referred to as the ‘Name it, claim it’ gospel, or ‘Gospel of greed’ is a rapidly growing emphasis within churches.
 The key emphasis is focus on material possessions and physical well-being.
 This may include financial resources, good health, promotion at work, success in examinations, success in business, success in any endeavour of life, or material well-being – as in good clothes, good housing, cars, etc., etc. It also includes victory over perceived enemies who may be responsible for one’s material lack of progress.
 The focus on material well-being and acquisition is often used as a sign of one’s approval or standing before God.
 The ‘health and wealth gospel’ cuts across denominational barriers and is more defined by its features and emphases.

 1. The Hermeneutics of Offering Time in Some Churches